quchen/articles/fbut.md

 ```

 Any function that satisfies these properties is a valid implementation of `seq`.
-In particular, no evaluation order is specified; in other words, implementations
+In particular, as mathematical equations, no evaluation order is specified:
-can choose whether to evaluate `seq x y` by evaluating `x` first, `y` first, or
+implementations can choose whether to evaluate `seq x y` by evaluating `x`
-even choosing randomly.
-In case such an order is desirable, there is the `pseq`
+first, `y` first, or even choosing randomly.
+In case such an order is
-function from Control.Concurrent, which guarantees evaluation of the first
+desirable, there is the `pseq` function from Control.Concurrent, which
-parameter first.
-These would all be valid implementations for `seq`:
+guarantees evaluation of the first parameter first.
+These would all be valid
+implementations for `seq`:

 ```haskell
 -- Evaluate x first